JetBrains/jetbrains_guide/src/pages/tutorials/in_depth_testing/prepare_your_project/index.md

 thumbnail: './thumbnail.png'
 ---

-In this step, you can setup your project and select the dedicated test runner.
+In this step, you can set up your project and select the dedicated test runner.
 Whatever you do in PyCharm, you do it in a project.
-So, first of all let's create the dedicated project, then add your application, and select how it will be tested.
+So, first of all create the dedicated project, then add your application, and select how it will be tested.

 **Powerful Shortcuts**:
-- `Double Shift` to Search Everywhere
+- `Double Shift` to Search Everywhere.
--  `Ctrl-Alt-S` (Win/Linux) or `Cmd-,` (macOS) to open Settings/Preferences
+-  `Ctrl-Alt-S` (Win/Linux) or `Cmd-,` (macOS) to open Settings/Preferences.

 # Create a Project